ValMilkevich/code-conf.com/_events/academy2016.md

 {: .image}

 ## But why?
-Here’s the thing — demand for Continuous Delivery and DevOps skills is far outstripping what is available the in the job market.
+Here’s the thing — demand for Continuous Delivery and DevOps skills is far outstripping what is available in the job market.
 We at Praqma are feeling this most acutely.
 So we thought: “Why do we only train our new recruits?
 Why not train everyone looking for work!
 So that not only Praqma employees get these skills but all people entering the industry?”
 <!--col-->
 ![Supporters](../images/pages/academy2016/0022.jpg)
 {: .image}

 ## Supporters
-Each location will have five companies supporting the academy, Companies are looking to recruit in this field — you’ll be given a pitch by each one of them.
+Each location will have five companies supporting the academy.
+Companies are looking to recruit in this field — you’ll be given a pitch by each one of them.
 Each Academy season has a set of technology sponsors as well.
 They are just happy to support the Continuous Delivery and DevOps revolution — and throw you swags.
 "
 %}